Malayala Manorama: Expansion across Kerala (1960s)

 In 1962, Mathrubhumi launched its second edition in Kochi.
 The new edition sent Mathrubumi to a circulation of 170,000 copies by 1964, 19,000 more than its rival, Malayala Manorama.
 With Mathrubhoomi's circulation rising, it became a compulsion for Manorama to expand its reach, and consequently, introduce new technology.
-The competition set off a keen struggle for more readers, faster equipment and national advertising from major consumer goods companies [such as Hindustan Lever].
+The competition set off a keen struggle for more readers, faster equipment and national advertising from major consumer goods companies [such as Hindustan Unilever].
 Manorama launched its printing centre at Kozhikode, Malabar in 1966 with a cast-off press from the paper's base at Kottayam and hand-composed type.
 But in the run-up to that event, it had installed an offset press at Kottayam and established a teleprinter line with New Delhi in 1965.

 By 1970, it was the leading daily in Kerala.
-The circulation of the newspaper rose from around 30,000 to 300,000 by this expansion across the Malabar.
+The circulation of the newspaper rose from around 30,000 to 300,000 by this expansion across the Malabar Coast.